rspec/rspec-rails/README.markdown

 Add this line to the Gemfile:

+    group :test, :development do
       gem "rspec-rails", ">= 2.0.0.beta.17"

-This will expose generators, including rspec:install.
+    end

+It needs to be in the `:development` group to expose generators and rake tasks without having to type `RAILS_ENV=test`.

 Now you can run:

     script/rails g rspec:install